 Frequently Asked Questions

 Most varieties are ready in a week or so.
 Some take a few weeks.

-Anywhere you have room for a container!
+You can grow microgreens anywhere you have room for a container!
 Outdoors on a balcony, patio, or terrace, or indoors on a windowsill or under grow lights.

-Tips for growing microgreens
+Tips for Growing Microgreens

 - Read your seed packets and provide recommended sowing and growing conditions.

 - Sow one type of seed in each container.